 Supply chain leaders drive initiative for the mass reduction of single use plastic water bottles

 IMPA, the International Marine Purchasing Association, formed in July 2020 a new council for supply chain sustainability under the banner of IMPA SAVE as part of its bid to make the Sustainable Development Goals a reality.
-The first project is an initiative for the mass reduction of plastic drinking water bottles from the world’s fleet, today amassing over 9% of the world's vessels.
+The first project is an initiative for the mass reduction of plastic drinking water bottles from the world’s fleet, today amassing close to 15% of the world's vessels.

 IMPA SAVE aims to support the call to action for the United Nations (UN) Sustainable Development Goals (SDGs), becoming the vehicle through which the Sustainability Council alongside IMPA members and marine colleagues work with the industry’s best and brightest and bring knowledge of sustainable solutions to the maritime.